-Maybe the thought of ditching traditional deodorant for natural varieties is a crazy one in the heat of summer.
+Maybe the thought of ditching traditional for natural deodorant is a crazy one in the heat of summer.
 But now is as good a time as any, seeing as you're already sweating, right?
 But before you grab that nicely packaged natural deodorant off the shelf or drop it into your Amazon cart, there are a few things to know about making the switch.

 What's so bad about traditional deodorant?

 By now, most of us know that aluminum—a primary ingredient in most traditional deodorant brands—has been linked to Alzheimer's disease, breast cancer, and infertility.
 But harmful chemicals absorbed through the skin and into the bloodstream are only one reason traditional deodorants aren't the best choice.